 Organize the car.

 Our cars get messy and disorganized.
 This can make the weekday mornings even more hectic.
-You can organize your car by designating a trash bin, keeping kid essentials sorted, and using shower caddies for any on-the-go breakfasts.
-And, don’t forget to have an organized emergency kit full of medical essentials and commonly forgotten items.
+You can organize your car by designating a trash bin, keeping kid essentials sorted, and using shower caddies for any on-the-go breakfasts and after-school snacks.
+And don’t forget to have an organized emergency kit full of medical essentials and commonly forgotten items.

 Practice getting in and out of the car seat.